MK-467-Woofya/gamification-tool/README.md

 Admin endpoints can be reached at http://localhost:8000/admin/
 Similarly for each app in the project, e.g.: http://localhost:8000/check_in/

+Currently API endpoints can be reached only for the user app:
+- http://localhost:8000/ returns the user API root
+- http://localhost:8000/users/ returns the list of users
+- http://localhost:8000/users/\<id\>- returns the user by their id

+More REST API endpoints will be added soon, and moved to the http://localhost:8000/api/v1/users

 ## Stop the container

 1. To spin down a container: